Knowledge Distillation with Deep Supervision: The Proposed Method

 \subsection{The Loss of Feature Maps}

 Besides class predictions, feature maps can also help improve the student model performance \cite{Romero2015FitNets,Zagoruyko2017Paying,Ahn2019Variational}.
 Thus, we take feature maps of the last teacher layer $F_T$ as another learning target.
-The feature maps generated by all student classifiers (before the fully-connected layer) are denoted as $F_{c_1}, F_{c_2},…, F_{c_L}$, respectively.
+The feature maps generated by all student classifiers (before the global average pooling layer) are denoted as $F_{c_1}, F_{c_2},…, F_{c_L}$, respectively.

 Similar to the discussion in Section \ref{subsec:loss_pred}, we calculate the Mean-Square-error (MSE) loss between the teacher feature maps $F_T$ and feature maps in the last student layer $F_{c_L}$ as